dylanfisher/boxd-club/README.md

 bootstraps itself on first boot, so the first deploy doesn't crashloop.

 `/up` is the health check: it touches the database and returns plain text.

-### Still untested

-Drag-to-reorder on a real phone, a full round over real SMTP, and TMDB posters (no API key yet).
-Everything else has been walked by hand against real Letterboxd data — see the git history for what was checked when.